Top 3 telecom trends for 20192018 was an important and transformational year for the networking industry, but how is it looking in 2019?

-Consumer-driven data consumption, fuelled by live video streaming and the rise of augmented reality apps like Pokémon GO, has soared and put unprecedented pressures on networks.
+Consumer-driven data consumption, fuelled by the mobile and broadband services in IoT devices, which have soared and put unprecedented pressures on networks.

-It has also been the year of stronger encryption practices as users, organisations and law makers alike became increasingly concerned about privacy and the safety of their data and infrastructure.
+Thanks to the introduction of GDPR, It has also been the year of stronger encryption practices as users, organisations and lawmakers alike became increasingly concerned about privacy and the safety of their data and infrastructure.

 The landscape has changed shape as telcos pushed into the OTT space and increased their user access capabilities as well as high-profile merger activity in the sector making headline news.

-The industry has made great strides in 5G development, commercialising SDN & NFV initiatives and in latching onto the DevOps movement as service providers begin to future-proof their networks for the years ahead.
+The industry has made great strides in 5G development, BT is planning to have commercial 5G products launching in the UK within the next 18 months, while Deutsche Telekom has just activated a 5G New Radio (NR) Cluster in downtown Berlin, where it will use the test bed to see how next-generation networks perform in real-life situations, latching onto the DevOps movement as service providers begin to future-proof their networks for the years ahead.

-In 2017 expect to see some of these trends continue to gain momentum while fresh ones emerge and steer this industry in new directions.
+In 2019 expect to see some of these trends continue to gain momentum, while fresh ones emerge and steer this industry in new directions.
 Specifically, here are three trends that will shape the next 12 months.

 OTT and value-added services – AI exclusive

 2019 is set to be another pivotal year for over-the-top (OTT) service growth, fuelled by streaming video and public demand for more non-linear media consumption.

 However, with any boost in OTT adoption and consumption, further financial and infrastructure pressure will be placed on network operators.